 Big data is being utilized to aid in risk management tactics

 .
 For example, it can aid in identifying discrepancies/outliers that could insinuate fraudulent activity or security risks.
 Businesses, governments, and banks can use this tactic to try to prevent hacking or data theft.
 Another risk management tactic is analyzing finances within a company.
 Large trends can reveal evidence of misuse or “loopholes”.
 This provides airtight financial protection.

 5. Supply Chain Expansion

 For manufacturing and natural resources, big data is a fairly untapped resource.
 A study by Deloitte broke down some aspects the supply chain that can utilize it.
 These include forecasting demand, improving GPS/tracking capabilities, improving robotics in manufacturing, expanding integrated business planning, and analyzing competitive advantage.
 It seems the possibilities within this more tangible industry are still developing.
-Many experts agree that we are really only at the beginning of the impact that big data will have on business and technology.
+Many experts agree that we are really only at the beginning of the impact that this much information will have on business and technology.
 Select colleges and universities are now going so far as to offer majors focused specifically on the field.
 Read more information on big data

 Interested in learning how to leverage big data for your organization?